-The 2017/18 Learners’ Voice Program recruitment campaign has ended, the new cohort will be announced in September.
+The Learners’ Voice Program has announced the new cohort of education leaders.

 The WISE Learners’ Voice Program brings the perspectives of young people to the challenge of rethinking education, and equips them to take on leading roles in their fields and in the world of education.
 The Program is based on the idea that when learners are co-creators of their learning environments, they become active participants invested as stakeholders in the progress of their communities.
 The Program focuses on building knowledge of education, social entrepreneurship, leadership, and communication skills.